mhbuehler/GenAIExamples/MultimodalQnA/README.md

 The MultimodalQnA service can be effortlessly deployed on either Intel Gaudi2 or Intel XEON Scalable Processors.

 Currently we support deploying MultimodalQnA services with docker compose.
-The [`docker_compose`](docker_compose) directory has folders which include the `compose.yaml` files for different hardware types:
+The [`docker_compose`](docker_compose) directory has folders which include `compose.yaml` files for different hardware types:

 ```
 📂 docker_compose